 SSD Animation

-The animation of SSD is implemented by an increase counter which increase 1 at when the timer clock rising.
-The clock is set to be 1Hz and increase the frame index and update the output frame according to the frame index at the rising edge of system 100MHz clock.
+The animation of SSD is implemented by an increase counter which is increased by 1 at when the timer clock rising.
+The clock is set to be 1Hz and increases the frame index and updates the output frame according to the frame index at the rising edge of system 100MHz clock.
 The frames are stored as a 32-bit integer array inside the module.

 TEST state core

-After the PREPARE core provides the delay duration, the TEST state core start working.
+After the PREPARE core provides the delay duration, the TEST state core starts working.
 This core is responsible for showing the hint after a specific period of time, this is implemented by an action retarder.
-Then it would measure the gap of the hint provided to the test button pressed.
+It would then measure the gap of the hint provided to the test button pressed.
 Last, it calculates the data to be output.

 The following diagram shows the inner structures of the TEST state core.

+Figure 4.
+Structure of Test state

 The inner framework of the TEST state core is a FSM as well.
-There are 3 states for this core:
+There are 3 states (3 or 4 states??
+IDLE, WAIT, TEST, FINISH) for this core:

 Idle state: waiting for the test start signal.
 When the start signal pulse comes, the state switch to wait state.
 At the same time, the FSM Logic Unit would give action retarder a pulse.
 The action retarder would give another pulse after the time provided by the PREPARE state core.